OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

--	V8.2: "The app implements prevents debugging and/or detects, and responds to, a debugger being attached.
+- V8.2: "The app prevents debugging and/or detects, and responds to, a debugger being attached.
 All available debugging protocols must be covered."

 ##### CWE